jplu/search-orchestration/README.md

 # search-orchestration
 Orchestrator for running a semantic search service that uses Triton Inference Server for the model inference and FAISS for the vector similarity.
+This service uses https://github.com/jplu/faiss-grpc-server as gRPC FAISS server.